You’ve just come up with an awesome idea on how to ‘revolutionise the financial system’…

 Is this you?

-Or perhaps you’re a fund manager or financial advisor aspiring to be the next Wolf Of Wall Street, either way, you will need to comply with the AML/CTF Act.
+Or perhaps you’re a compliance professional, fund manager or financial advisor aspiring to be the next Wolf Of Wall Street, either way, you will need to comply with the AML/CTF Act.
 If you’re coming from some experience in dealing with money I’m sure you’d agree the current systems are inefficient and technologically outdated.

 To help you upgrade your identity systems and compliance standards the team at bronID have put together a concise “How to comply with the AML/CTF Act Series!”.